-Once a data incident has been reported an initial assessment will be made by the DPO and Information Manager to establish whether it is a breach, and the severity of the breach.
+Once a data incident has been reported an initial assessment will be made to establish whether it is a breach, and the severity of the breach.
 See Appendix 2.
 All data security breaches will be centrally logged by the DPO to ensure appropriate oversight in the types and frequency of confirmed incidents for management and reporting purposes.